omar-njie/Automated-Setup-Script-for-Zsh-with-Oh-My-Zsh-and-Plugins/README.md

 ```

 ## Usage
-Once everything is installed make to run `script-name.sh` again for the custom plugins to be cloned and added to `~/.zshrc` after you done that source zshrc by running the following command:
+Once everything is installed make sure to run `script-name.sh` again for the custom plugins to be cloned and added to `~/.zshrc` after you done that source zshrc by running the following command:
 ```bash
 source ~/.zshrc
 ```